seyfahni/minecraft-server-scripts/README.md

 ## Downloader

-Download or compile the latest or a specific build of spigot, paper or tuinity server.
+Download or compile the latest or a specific build of bukkit, spigot, paper or tuinity server.

 ### Files